rails/rails/guides/source/routing.md

 ### Configuring the Rails Router

-The routes for your application or engine live in the file `config/routes.rb` and typically looks like this:
+Here is an example of what routes look like in a typical Rails application, which live in `config/routes.rb`.
+The sections that follow will explain the different route helpers used in this file:

 ```ruby
 Rails.application.routes.draw do